 Before that, she was a reporter for newspapers in Texas and California, covering everything from landmark civil rights cases before U.S. District Judge William Wayne Justice in Tyler, Texas, to the bighorn sheep removal project at the Anza-Borrego Desert in eastern San Diego County.

-After leaving her job as a full-time journalist, Ann worked as a freelance editor for various institutions, including Columbia University and the UN Population Fund.
-She is a docent at the Metropolitan Museum of Art and a member of the advisory board of Read650.
-She also volunteers with an organic vegetable cooperative on Manhattan’s Upper East Side.
+After leaving her job as a full-time journalist, Ann worked as a freelance editor for various institutions, including Columbia University and the UN Population Fund, and began to write personal essays and memoir.

-Ann lives and works in New York City, although she grew up in a retail furniture family in western Pennsylvania, was educated at a Quaker boarding school, graduated from the proudly all-women’s Smith College, and learned about real smoked barbecue as a graduate student at the University of Texas at Austin, where she wrote a column for The Daily Texan.
-All of these experiences continue to inform her work.
+Her memoir writing has appeared in the online magazines Sensitive Skin (The Liver of a Beagle) and Southeast Review (The Body Never Forgets).
+Although she now lives in New York, Ann grew up in western Pennsylvania, went to a Quaker boarding school outside Philadelphia, graduated from the all-women’s Smith College in Northampton, Mass., and studied writing and smoked barbecue at the University of Texas at Austin, where she earned a master’s and wrote a column for The Daily Texan.
+All those experiences continue to inform her work.